 July 2025 was mostly dry and very hot and with ground that was really dry, hard and full of flints, digging was a very slow and laborious process.

-This was an enigmatic and not very revealing site.
-There were very few finds of note, apart from what is thought to be a late-Medieval bronze book clasp, and a couple of pieces of apparently iron age pottery.
+This was an enigmatic and not very revealing trench.
+There were very few finds of note, apart from what is thought to be a late-Medieval Cu-alloy book clasp, a couple of pieces of apparently iron age pottery and number of small pieces of worked flint.